sinch/sinch-js-rtc/node/README.md

 8. Open the same page in a separate window and create another user
 9. You can now try sending messages between these two users.

-Note: Currently there is a connection-limit interfering when too many tabs are open at the same time.
-Please use multiple browsers and/or Incognito mode when developing.

 Have a look at the source code in IMsample.js, enable the onLogMessage callback if you're curious about the activity under the hood.
 It's a good way to have logging enabled during development for easy error tracking.